-Pre-major (10 courses): can declare at any Quarter time when stude Grade ent is in good academic standir ng Quarter Grad Math 31A - Three courses from the follo owing: Math 31B Hist 2B , Math 32A Hist 2D Math 32B Hist 3A Math 33A Hist 3B Math 33B Hist 3C PIC 10A Hist 3D The Major (14 courses): must be declared before 160.0 un its (minus AP) Math 115A+ Math 106 Math 131A+ Math 135 Math 170A 1 2 3 Six upper division History y, Philosophy or l Physical Science ce courses: Five upper division course Hist 179A es from the followi History of Me ng: edicine: Historic c roots of Healing Arts Hist 179B History of Me edicine: Founda tions of Modern Medicine Hist M180B Historic Persp pectives on Gen der and Science Hist 180A Topics in Hist tory of Science Hist 180C Science and T echnology in th e 20th Century Philos 124 Philosophy of Science: Histo rical Phy Sci/Neurbio M168 Ideas and Exp periments in His tory of Physiology One Honors Collegium course with "histor ry of science or medicine" content:
+Pre-major (10 courses): c an declare at an Quarter ny time when s Grade tudent is in good academic stand ling Quarter Grade

+Math 31A Three courses from the fol llowino:

+Math 31B Hist 2B

+Math 32A Hist 2D

+Math 32B Hist 3A

+Math 33A Hist 3B

+Math 33B Hist 3C

+PIC 10A Hist 3D

+The Major (14 courses): must be declare d before 160.0 units (minus AP)

+Math 115A+ Math 106

+Math 131A+ Math 134

+Math 170A

+Three upper division math

+-

+J ·

+Six upper division History , Philosophy o r Physical Sc ience courses:

+Five upper division courses Hist 179A toric roots of Healing Arts

+Hist 179B History of I Medicine: Fou andations of Modern Medicine

+Hist 180A Topics in H listory of Scier nce

+Hist M180B Historical P 'erspectives on Gender and Science

+Hist 180C Science and Technology is n the 20th Century

+Philos 124 Philosophy of Science: H istorical

+Phy Sci/Neurbio M168 Ideas and E xperiments in History of Physiology

+One Honors Collegium c ourse with "his tory of science e or medicine" content:

-^{}The mathematics sequenced courses are calculated separately from the other preparation for the major courses and must be completed with a minimum overall 2.5 gradepoint average and a grade of "C" or better in each course.
+\The mathematics sequenced courses are calculated separately from the other preparation for the major courses and must be completed with a minimum overall 2.5 grade-point average and a grade of "C" or better in each course.
 Repetition of more than two mathematics sequenced courses or of any mathematics sequenced course more than once results in automatic dismissal from the major.

-^{+ &}quot;C-"or better.
++ &quot;C-"or better.
 It is strongly recommended that students take Math 115A as one of their first upper division courses before Math 131A.